ZhenleiWang-star/wang.github.io/_pages/about.md

   - Research Topics: Counterfactual Learning, Causal Inference, Recommender Systems

 # News
-- 2021.06: Our tutorial proposal: "Offline Evaluation and Learning for Recommender Systems: Foundations, Implementations, and Recent Advances" has been accepted by [RecSys2021](https://recsys.acm.org/recsys21/).
+- 2021.06: Our tutorial proposal: "Counterfactual Evaluation and Learning for Recommender Systems: Foundations, Implementations, and Recent Advances" has been accepted at [RecSys2021](https://recsys.acm.org/recsys21/).
-- 2021.05: Our paper: "Optimal Off-Policy Evaluation from Multiple Logging Policies" has been accepted by [ICML2021](https://icml.cc/Conferences/2021).
+- 2021.05: Our paper: "Optimal Off-Policy Evaluation from Multiple Logging Policies" has been accepted at [ICML2021](https://icml.cc/Conferences/2021).
 - 2021.03: I made an invited talk about the [Open Bandit Project](https://github.com/st-tech/zr-obp) at the Tiger Talk (RMIT University)
 - 2021.02: We released [awesome-offline-rl](https://github.com/hanjuku-kaso/awesome-offline-rl), which is a collection of research and review papers for **offline reinforcement learning (offline rl)**.
 - 2020.08: We released [Open Bandit Dataset](https://research.zozo.com/data.html) (a large-scale dataset for bandit algorithms) and [Open Bandit Pipeline](https://github.com/st-tech/zr-obp) (python package for bandit algorithms and off-policy evaluation).
-- 2020.07: My solo paper: "Doubly Robust Estimator for Ranking Metrics with Post-Click Conversions" has been accepted by [RecSys2020](https://recsys.acm.org/recsys20/).
+- 2020.07: My solo paper: "Doubly Robust Estimator for Ranking Metrics with Post-Click Conversions" has been accepted at [RecSys2020](https://recsys.acm.org/recsys20/).
-- 2020.06: Our paper: "Unbiased Lift-based Bidding System" has been accepted by [AdKDD2020](https://www.adkdd.org/).
+- 2020.06: Our paper: "Unbiased Lift-based Bidding System" has been accepted at [AdKDD2020](https://www.adkdd.org/).
-- 2020.06: Our paper: "Counterfactual Cross-Validation: Stable Model Selection Procedure for Causal Inference Models" has been accepted by [ICML2020](https://icml.cc/Conferences/2020).
+- 2020.06: Our paper: "Counterfactual Cross-Validation: Stable Model Selection Procedure for Causal Inference Models" has been accepted at [ICML2020](https://icml.cc/Conferences/2020).
-- 2020.04: My solo paper: "Asymmetric Tri-training for Debiasing Missing-Not-At-Random Explicit Feedback" has been accepted by [SIGIR2020](https://sigir.org/sigir2020/).
+- 2020.04: My solo paper: "Asymmetric Tri-training for Debiasing Missing-Not-At-Random Explicit Feedback" has been accepted at [SIGIR2020](https://sigir.org/sigir2020/).
-- 2019.10: Our paper "Unbiased Recommender Learning from Missing-Not-At-Random Implicit Feedback" has been accepted by [WSDM2020](http://www.wsdm-conference.org/2020/).
+- 2019.10: Our paper "Unbiased Recommender Learning from Missing-Not-At-Random Implicit Feedback" has been accepted at [WSDM2020](http://www.wsdm-conference.org/2020/).